-Deep brain stimulation may be used to relieve symptoms of Parkinson’s disease that cannot be controlled with medicine.
+Deep brain stimulation might be used to relieve symptoms of Parkinson’s disease that cannot be controlled with medicine.
 DBS is considered the surgical treatment of choice for patients with Parkinson's disease because it is highly effective, safer and less invasive than other surgical methods.

 If you or your loved ones has one of these movement disorders, our team of neurologists, neurosurgeons and neurocognitive specialists can help determine if DBS might be the right treatment.
-Our dedication to patient-centered care, as well as our combined 40 years of experience, provides patients with all the benefits of a major medical center in a convenient location.
+Our dedication to patient-centered care, as well as our combined 40 years of experience, provides patients with all the benefits of an academic health system in a convenient location.

 In addition to its uses in treating movement disorders, DBS can be used to treat obsessive-compulsive disorder (OCD).
 For more information, learn about our Neuromodulation Clinic.

 DBS is a multi-step neurosurgical procedure that uses electrical impulses to stimulate a target area in the brain.
 These impulses affect movement of the limbs by altering the activity in a specific area of the brain.
 The procedure does not affect brain tissue, and stimulation can be modified, changed or stopped, at any time.

 DBS treatment involves two phases: The first phase is when the electrical stimulation device is installed, and second phase is when the wires are connected to the battery, or pulse generator.